Jimmy Dorsey: Career

 In 1953, Tommy and Jimmy would rename the band, the "Dorsey Brothers Orchestra."
 Tommy was the leader of the group, and made Jimmy both the co-leader and featured soloist.
 On December 26, 1953, the brothers and their orchestra appeared on Jackie Gleason's CBS television program.
 The success of that television appearance led Gleason to produce a weekly variety program, Stage Show, hosted by the brothers on CBS from 1954 to 1956.
 The show gave other big band leaders hope in a business that was steadily declining for them.
 In January 1956, the Stage Show made history with the network television debut of Elvis Presley.
 Promoting his early recordings for RCA Victor, Presley made a total of six guest appearances.
 Competitive ratings from NBC's popular Perry Como Show forced Stage Show into early cancellation.

 In 1956, after Tommy Dorsey died from choking in his sleep, Jimmy took over leadership of the orchestra.
 Around that same time, Jimmy was diagnosed with throat cancer.
 He died on June 12, 1957, at age 53 in New York City.
-Broadcasts of Jimmy Dorsey and The Fabulous Dorsey Orchestra on NBC Bandstand survive from December 25, and December 31, 1956.
-At least two other extant broadcasts from the month of December 1956 are available as well.
+Broadcasts of Jimmy Dorsey and The Fabulous Dorsey Orchestra on NBC Bandstand survive from December 24-28, 1956, and December 31, 1956-January 1, 1957.
+At least two other extant broadcasts from the month of December 1956 are available.
 Recordings of the band from their winter 1957 tour have not surfaced.
-These recordings would provide the last aural evidence of Jimmy Dorsey's work.
-It is thought that Dorsey's last appearance was in Joplin, Missouri, on March 12, 1957.
+These recordings would provide the last aural evidence of Jimmy Dorsey's work, which otherwise is the NBC Bandstand broadcast from January 1, 1957.
+It was once thought that Dorsey's last appearance was in Joplin, Missouri, on March 12, 1957; but, he did lead the band starting on March 19, 1957, at the Roseland Ballroom, for less than a week before traveling to Florida, as his health was failing rapidly.

 At the time of his death, Jimmy's final hit song, "So Rare", reached the number-two spot on the Billboard charts, becoming the highest-charting song by a big band during the first decade of the rock-and-roll era.
 With an arrangement heavily influenced by R&B saxophonist Earl Bostic, it marked Dorsey's attempt to acknowledge rock music and marked a significant departure from his earlier work.
 This final recording sold 500,000 copies and earned him a gold record.

 Jimmy Dorsey is considered one of the most important and influential alto saxophone players of the Big Band and Swing era, and also after that era.
 Jazz saxophonists Lester Young and Charlie Parker both acknowledge him as an important influence on their styles.